TGOlson/nba-graph/README.md

 This project is an experiment to explore NBA history in a new way.
 I want it to be like browsing www.basketball-reference.com, but all at once.

-What you see is a large [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) that includes every player, team, franchise, award (and more!) that has ever existed in basketball history.
+What you see is a large [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) that includes every player, team, franchise, award (and more!) that has ever existed in NBA history.

 In all, the graph contains: 5108 players, 1728 teams, 325 awards, 86 seasons, 53 franchises, and 3 professional basketball leagues.
 That's 7303 [nodes](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) connected by over 37,000 [edges](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#edge).

-As of today, it encompasses everything up until the end of the 2022-23 NBA season.
+As of today, it includes everything up until the end of the 2022-23 NBA season.
 That means Victor Wembanyama isn't on the graph yet, and Damian Lillard has only ever played for the Blazers -- but once the 2023-24 season kicks off all this will be updated!

 This project originally started out as a way to see how NBA team logos have evolved over time (which is super fun btw, you can see that [here](https://www.reddit.com/r/nba/comments/10ryoq1/nba_team_logos_over_time/)).